Daily News

 Immediate action by Supply Department resulted in two replacement NLGs on board Kennedy in a matter of days.
 These replacements, combined with the spare that met specifications, were used to make all aircraft on Kennedy compliant with the inspection notice within five days.
 The quick turnover is a reflection of the professionalism and teamwork of the Kennedy, CVW-7 team, said Gortney.

 "Within one week of receiving the inspection notice we had all of our Tomcats certified for flight," he said.
 "An accomplishment like that is only possible when you're dealing with professionals.
-From the supply and logistics people to the maintainers and the quality assurance checkers, it’s just remarkable."
+From the supply and logistics people to the maintainers and the quality assurance checkers, its just remarkable."

 First Marines Get Back in V-22